wosigor/slate/source/includes/_errors.md

 Error Type | Meaning
 ---------- | -------
-invalid_request_error | Invalid request errors arise when your request has invalid parameters. api_error | API errors cover any other type of problem (e.g. a temporary problem with Stripe's servers) and should turn up only very infrequently. card_error | Card errors are the most common type of error you should expect to handle.
+invalid_request_error | Invalid request errors arise when your request has invalid parameters. api_error | API errors cover any other type of problem (e.g. a temporary problem with Tofupay's servers) and should turn up only very infrequently. card_error | Card errors are the most common type of error you should expect to handle.
 They result when the user enters a card that can't be charged for some reason.

 ## Error codes